hancockki/hakuna_fermata/README.md

 ## A Note on Credits
 All credits to these songs goes to the artists!
 I do own most of theses records on vinyl and have downloaded them to my computer from my turntable; those I do not have on vinyl I downloaded from the internet.
 I want the music of these artists to be remembered despite the fact that post rock is a genre which is pretty unheard of.
 Therefore, I want to support each artist by buying their music and ensuring that all credit is given!

+## A Note on the Song File
+GitHub told me my song was too big to upload (72 mb), so I added it to my OneDrive folder, which I shared with you!